 Those corporations whose business includes lending money secured by mortgages, trust receipts, retained title, or purchase contracts including discounting on motor vehicles, furniture, etc., or any other tangible personal property are levied an annual statewide privilege tax based upon the value of securities held.
 Mississippi finance companies to which this privilege tax applies are allowed a tax credit on their corporate income tax equal to the amount of privilege tax paid for such calendar year based on income derived exclusively from the business which measures the annual statewide privilege tax levied.
 However, the credit allowed shall not exceed the amount of income tax due.
 The apparent purpose of this measure is to eliminate a potential source of double taxation.

-Credit for Qualified Businesses in Designated "High-Tech" and Enterprise Zones. -- Mississippi Code of 1972 (supp.), Section 27-7-22.
+Jobs Tax Credit.-- Mississippi Code of 1972 (supp.), Sections 57-73-21, 27-7-22.17 and 27-7-22.19.